JannoTjarks/azure-dyndns2/README.md

 …

 ## The DynDNS Update API
-The DynDNS Update API allows the update of a DNS record with a WebAPI/REST call.
-This call is described here: DynDNS Perform Update.
+The DynDNS Update API allows the update of an ip address with an WebAPI/REST call.
+This call is described here: [DynDNS Perform Update](https://help.dyn.com/remote-access-api/perform-update).

 Based on this standard the following minimal schema would allow the update of a dns record:
 ```bash